 Building regulations are the minimum standards laid down by Government.
 They address the design and construction of buildings as well as the provision of services, fittings and equipment in buildings.

-The Building Control service in Stockton fulfills the purpose of supervising the functions as set out in the Building Act 1984 and other relevant building legislation.
+The Building Control service in Stockton fulfils the purpose of supervising the functions as set out in the Building Act 1984 and other relevant building legislation.

 The Lloyd’s Quality Assurance logo shown here has been awarded to Stockton Building Control after the service has been rigorously assessed by Lloyd's Register Quality Assurance in accordance with ISO 9001:2015 quality management system.
 Lloyd's Register Quality Assurance (LRQA) is a world leading, independent provider of Business Assurance services including management system certification, validation, verification, and training to which this Building Control service has received their approval.
 This approval is continuously monitored.